 Does It Ever Make Sense To Edit Your Own Podcast?

 One case where it may make sense for you to do some editing work on your podcast is if you are heavily editing for content.
-This would include removing, rearranging, and replacing parts.
+This would include removing, rearranging, and replacing parts based on your own personal preference.
 We recommend against these practices as it can make your podcast sound very choppy, takes up a lot of time, and causes frustration.

-However, communicating these changes to a podcast editor and doing countless revisions is even worse.
-If you’re the type of person who insists on doing your podcast this way, it can definitely be helpful for you to make the content edits first, then pass the rough draft onto a professional for finalization.
+However, communicating these changes to a podcast editor and doing countless revisions can be even worse.
+If you’re the type of person who insists on editing your podcast this way, it can definitely be helpful for you to make the content edits first, then pass the rough draft onto a professional for finalization.

 But I’m a Perfectionist